fission/fission.io/content/en/blog/serverless-nextjs-example-blog/index.md

 ```

 We also provide configuration with `next.config.js` file.
-Lets have look at our `next.config.js` file.
+Let's have look at our `next.config.js` file.

 ```js
 module.exports = {